shatu/pr-graph/README.txt

 2b.
 Handwriting Letters Graph
 -----------------------
-The code for building OCR Graph lives in another project (due to its dependency on FastEMD code) and will be uploaded soon.
-Right now we can use the graph file in //data/graph to run the experiments.
+The code for building OCR Graph lives in another project (due to its dependency on the FastEMD code).
+The code is under //pr-graph/supplementary.
+We can also use the graph file in //pr-graph/data/graph to run the experiments.

+The FastEMD code and its Java wrapper is written by Ofir Pele:
+(O. Pele and M. Werman.
+2009.
+Fast and Robust Earth Mover’s Distances.
+In Proc.
+ICCV)

 -------------------------
 3. Running